Populating the upper black hole mass gap through stellar collisions in young star clusters: Introduction

 Here, we examine the role of stellar collisions on BH formation in the previously unexplored massive cluster regime, exploring specifically clusters with masses comparable to the GCs observed in the Milky Way \citep[$\approx 10^5-10^6\,M_{\odot}$;][]{Harris1996}.
 This is a critical addition to previous literature on the topic, given that GCs and their progenitors may account for a large fraction of the overall BBH merger rate in the local universe \citep[e.g.,][]{RodriguezLoeb2018,Kremer2020}.

 We describe our computational methods for modeling dense star clusters in Section \ref{sec:method}.
 In Section \ref{sec:results}, we discuss the results of our simulations, describing specifically the various evolutionary outcomes for massive stars undergoing collisions in star clusters.
 We also discuss the long-term fate of the massive BHs that form through collisions, in particular investigating the possibility of BBH mergers.
+In Section \ref{sec:GW}, we discuss implications for GW astronomy, in particular comparing to the recently detected upper-mass gap event GW190521.
 In Section \ref{sec:PISN}, we discuss briefly the cosmological rates of PISNe and other electromagnetic transients identified in our cluster simulations.
 We discuss our results and conclude in Section \ref{sec:conclusion}.